Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

       * More guidance would be provided.

-      * Colour customisation (the shelving comes in 6 colours, up until now we'd just used white)
+      * Colour customisation (the shelving comes in 6 colours, up until now we'd only used white)

       * An additional category for validation.
 Warnings would be included separately to errors.

       * The option to switch to inches.

-      * Multiple currencies
+      * Multiple currencies.

-      * Generate a unique sharable link
+      * Generate a unique shareable link.

       Features such as multiple currencies and the shareable link were tasks given to our senior developers.
 They were able to get to work on these features without having to wait on further mockups or design direction.